wyeworks/blog/source/_posts/2016-06-22-behavior-changes-in-ruby-2.4.markdown

 Ángela can now provide her name and she will see her name capitalized in a banner or title section of their favorite web application... only if it is run with Ruby 2.4!

 This change can also affect existing code because it is actually altering behavior in the language.
-However, it does not seem a problematic change and it will be likely to fix existing issues rather than break things.
-Nevertheless, the changed methods in Ruby 2.4 accept the `:ascii` symbol as a parameter to force the previous behavior:
+However, there should not be a lot of cases where things could be broken.
+In fact, I feel this change can fix existing errors.
+Nevertheless, if you are in a situation where this change is somehow problematic, all the affected methods in Ruby 2.4 accept the `:ascii` symbol as a parameter to force the previous behavior:

 ```ruby
 irb(main):> "ángela".upcase :ascii